 Diesel bug spores are all around us.
 They are very common in the normal atmosphere.
 There is not just one sort of “bug” in fact, bacteria, fungi and even algae may all play a part.

-Like the vast majority of living things they rely on water to survive and therefore to reproduce – clean, new diesel should have a very low water content and is unattractive to these spores.
-Unfortunately when purchasing fuel tests taken often show readings way in excess of 400ppm (Parts Per Million) of water in the fuel.
+Like the vast majority of living things they rely on water to survive and therefore to reproduce – clean, and new diesel should have a very low water content and is unattractive to these spores.
+Unfortunately when purchasing fuel, tests taken often show readings way in excess of 200 ppm (Parts Per Million) of water in the fuel.
 Water at this level in your fuel will allow water to drop to the bottom of your tank creating the ideal environment for diesel bug to proliferate.

 The spores enter fuel tanks via purchased fuel, the breather vent and every time the filler cap is removed.
 Each spore has the capacity to reproduce 260,000 times every 6 hours!

 So how does water get into the tank?

 Every time you refill your fuel tank you BUY & PAY FOR WATER?
 A tank not kept full can create condensation.
 Water being heavier than diesel lays at the bottom of the tank.
 That’s the home for the Diesel Bug (Bacteria)